pulumi/terraform-provider-aws/website/docs/r/ami.html.markdown

   attached to created instances.
 The structure of this block is described below.
 * `ephemeral_block_device` - (Optional) Nested block describing an ephemeral block device that should be attached to created instances.
 The structure of this block is described below.
-* `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the resource. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 When `virtualization_type` is "paravirtual" the following additional arguments apply: